This article contains affiliate links. (Disclosure policy).

 Several older and often quoted studies show a clear relief for morning sickness by consuming ginger.
 A recent big study was, however, more uncertain.

 Ginger is proven to ease motion sickness and other nausea through its compound 6-gingerol, so why not morning sickness?
 Research doesn’t have the answer to that.
 6-gingerol eases nausea by relaxing the gastrointestinal muscles.
-Since the causes of morning sickness are still virtually unknown, it is of course not possible to say if this relaxing of intestinal muscles should help mitigate morning sickness or not.
+Since the causes of morning sickness are still virtually unknown, it is, of course, not possible to say if this relaxing of intestinal muscles should help mitigate morning sickness or not.

-Nevertheless, even the newest study concluded that ginger may help some, but not all women.
+Nevertheless, even the newest study concluded that ginger may help some, but not all, women.
 So if you want, you can give it a try.

 The general recommendation is to limit your daily ginger consumption to 1000 mg.
-You can drink ginger tea, take ginger capsules or powder or eat ginger candy or crystallized ginger.
+You can drink ginger tea, take ginger capsules or powder, or eat ginger candy or crystallized ginger.

 Of these four methods, I would say ginger candy is the worst.
-More and more research is showing the importance of a healthy diet during pregnancy both for your own sake and for the health of your baby.
+More and more research is showing the importance of a healthy diet during pregnancy, both for your own sake and for the health of your baby.
 Sugar is certainly not on the list of healthy foods.
 (You can learn more about eating healthy during pregnancy here.)

 Ginger powder may be the best choice if you want quick relief.
 Mix 0.5 teaspoons of ginger powder with a glass of water and drink it.
 (Make sure you keep track of your total intake to keep it under 1000 mg per day.)

-Ginger capsules are a good option since they can be spread evenly during the day and it is easy to know exactly how much ginger you consume.
+Ginger capsules are a good option since they can be spread evenly during the day, and it is easy to know exactly how much ginger you consume.

 Other Herbs – Harmless At Best

-You can easily find recommendations on other herbs to mitigate morning sickness too, such as peppermint, chamomile, raspberry leaf tea, and several others.
+You can easily find recommendations on other herbs to mitigate morning sickness, too, such as peppermint, chamomile, raspberry leaf tea, and several others.

-For example, a recent study in Italy found a higher incidence of neonates that were small for their gestational age and a higher incidence of threatening miscarriages and preterm labors among women who consumed large amounts of chamomile and licorice during pregnancy.
+For example, a recent study in Italy found a higher incidence of neonates that were small for their gestational age and a higher incidence of threatening miscarriages and preterm labor among women who consumed large amounts of chamomile and licorice during pregnancy.

 Acupressure – Harmless, But Ineffective